How to reclaim VAT you've paid in an EU country if you’re registered for VAT in the UK.

 You can get a refund for most goods and services you buy for your business, but:

-- what you can reclaim depends on the other EU country’s rules for claiming VAT
+- what you can reclaim depends on the EU country’s rules for claiming VAT

 - the rules for claiming input tax are slightly different in each EU country

-- each EU country has set a minimum amount that can be refunded
+- each EU country has set a minimum amount of refund

-- if your business makes both taxable and exempt supplies, you may not be able to reclaim all of the VAT you have been charged
+- if your business makes both taxable and exempt supplies, you may not be able to reclaim all of the VAT you’ve paid

-- goods you bring in from another EU country (these are called ‘acquisitions’)
+- goods you bring in from an EU country (these are called ‘acquisitions’)

 - goods or services you buy for resale

-Goods you bring in from another EU country to use in your business will be ‘zero-rated’ (meaning no VAT is payable) if:
+Goods you bring in from an EU country to use in your business will be ‘zero-rated’ (meaning no VAT is payable) if:

 - your EU VAT number is shown on the supplier’s invoice (for UK VAT-registered businesses, this is your UK VAT number)